In this guide, we’ve given you a rundown on 16 of the best tools to use to stress test your CPU, RAM, and GPU.

 1. Core Temp

 Core Temp also provides you with some basic info on your processor and tells you the voltage and frequency your CPU is running at as well.
-And, there are a few different handy plugins available for Core Temp that expand its capabilities.
+And, there are a few different handy plugins available for Core Temp that expand its capabilities, including an add-on that allows you to sync your RGB lights to the temperature of your processor or to its load, and a remote server plugin (for remote access),

 3. MSI Afterburner